Xaempel/SmartWorkPlan/docs/ProjectConvention/NamingConventions.md

     - small.hpp
     - OtherBigNameFile.hpp

+* This rule is not use for *.ui files in frontend folder. *.ui file use always small letters

 ### Folders Naming Conventions

 - **Docs folders:** Use PascalCase for folder names, similar to Docs files.